 - Update your CentOS 7 system:

-sudo yum update -y && sudo reboot
+sudo yum update -y && sudo reboot. - Install the

-package:sudo yum install -y http://repo.almalinux.org/elevate/elevate-release-latest-el$(rpm --eval %rhel).noarch.rpm
+elevate-releasepackage:sudo yum install -y http://repo.almalinux.org/elevate/elevate-release-latest-el$(rpm --eval %rhel).noarch.rpm. - Install Leapp packages:

-sudo yum install -y leapp-upgrade leapp-data-almalinux
+sudo yum install -y leapp-upgrade leapp-data-almalinux. - Run a pre-upgrade check:

-. - Address any issues based on the generated report.
+sudo leapp preupgrade. - Address any issues based on the generated report.

 - Start the upgrade:

-sudo leapp upgrade && sudo reboot
+sudo leapp upgrade && sudo reboot.

 - Update your CentOS 7 system: